 Overview of Program

 The LIFT Project is a multi-disciplinary outreach program, funded by the National Science Foundation, that brings together UW undergraduate students from science, engineering, and education backgrounds for the purpose of developing authentic K-12 scientific projects and curricula for high-altitude ballooning.
 Students will work in small teams and be paired with a partner teacher from a K-12 school in Wyoming.
 Each team will undertake a specific science- or engineering-related project, which includes: (1) designing and testing a balloon payload to be launched with a high-altitude weather balloon to near space (~100,000 ft above sea level), and (2) developing relevant curriculum, lessons, and activities.
 When finished, the teams will have the opportunity to carry out their projects with the students from their partner teacher’s classroom (in person or virtually), culminating in a high-altitude balloon launch in Fall 2021.
 Mentors will regularly meet with the teams to provide guidance, help with project design, and offer feedback.

 Spring 2021 and Fall 2021 semesters

 What To Expect

 - Students chosen for the program will be assembled into teams of three.
-Teams are typically composed of two (2) science/engineering students and one education student.
+Teams are typically composed of two science/engineering students and one education student.
 For education applicants, a STEM-related background is preferred but by no means a requirement (three of the five previous LIFT education students did not have STEM-related backgrounds).

 - Each team will work together to brainstorm, develop, and carry out their own project focusing on either science- or engineering-related concepts.
 The projects will be aimed at K-12 classrooms, with a specific focus on the grade levels taught by the partner teachers.